 • Pillar 3: Global reintegration projects

-In 2020, programmed activities are $8.012 billion with a planned target number of 82,5 Mio. people of concern.
-The largest single region will be the Middle East and North Africa with 36% of the field budget.
-A significant increase is planned in the Americas, $127.3 million (37%), attributable to the expected deterioration in the situation in the Bolivarian Republic of Venezuela and in the North of Central America, in particular along Mexico’s border areas.
+In 2021, programmed activities are $8.62 billion with a planned target number of 97.3 mio. people of concern.
+The largest single budget will be for the Middle East and North Africa with 31% of the field budget.
 Acitivites will also be implemented in Asia and the Pacific, South, West and Central Africa, the East and Horn of Africa and the Great Lakes, the Middle East, North Africa and Europe.
+With regards to the COVID-19 pandemic, UNHCR will work to maintain the levels of responsiveness, adaptability and flexibility, whilst strengthening resilience as staff and people of concern adjust to living and working with COVID-19 in the medium term.
+The Office will work to mainstream COVID-19 activities within its programmes where possible.
 Main target group are refugees, internally displaced people, returnees, stateless persons, and others of concern.
 UNHCR carries out its work in collaboration with many partners, including governments, regional organizations, and international and non-governmental organizations.

-- Registration: 10 million individuals will be biometrically registered across 75 country operations.
+- Registration: 19 million individuals will be biometrically registered.

-- Statelessness: 100,000 individuals will acquire nationality or have it confirmed.
+- Statelessness: 90,000 individuals will be supported to acquire nationality or have it confirmed.

 - Child protection: 70% of unaccompanied or separated children will have a best interests process initiated or completed.

-- Cash-based interventions; $588 million in cash assistance will be delivered to people of concern across all operations.
+- Cash-based interventions; $700 million in cash assistance will be delivered to people of concern across 95 operations.

 - Health: Under-five mortality rate in refugee camps will be fewer than 1.5 deaths per 1,000 people a month.